rickkas7/particle-processing-rk/README.md

 - Flash your Particle device with the code in firmware/function-publish.cpp.
 - Create a new sketch from the source in sketches/function-publish.js.
-- Add the particle-processing-rk library to your sketch.
+- Add the library https://cdn.jsdelivr.net/npm/particle-processing-rk/dist/particle-processing-rk.js to your sketch.
 - Run it!

 ## Helper API